gl-inet/docs/docs/toubleshooting/reset.md

-# Reset Button
+#How to Repair / Reset
 All GL.iNet Routers have reset buttons, you can use them to repair your network or reset  your routers to factory defult.

-#How to Repair / Reset
 If you can neither access the web-based setup page nor the router, you can press the `reset` button:

+## Repair
-* Press and hold for **3 seconds** then release to repair your network.
+Press and hold for **3 seconds** then release to repair your network.
+## Reset

-* Press and hold for **10 seconds** then release to reset the router to factory settings.
+Press and hold for **10 seconds** then release to reset the router to factory settings.
 All user data will be cleared.

+#Reset Button

 ## Mini Routers